Moonspell: Experimenting (1998–2000)

-Sin/Pecado ("Without/Sin" and Pecado means "sin" in Portuguese) was released in 1998.
+Sin/Pecado was released in 1998.
 It had a bigger experimental nature than its predecessors.
 The song "2econd Skin" was released as a single.
 At the time they released the one and only Dæmonarch album, Hermeticum.
 Dæmonarch was a side project composed by all Moonspell members except drummer Mike Gaspar.
-The album was seen as a return to their black metal roots and its lyrics were all written by singer Fernando Ribeiro between the age of 14 and 16.

 Sin/Pecado was followed in 1999 by The Butterfly Effect, recorded in London and produced by Andy Reilly.
 This album is considered to be very experimental in nature as well.
 Featuring "down-tuned guitar riffs, eerie synthesizer passages", the album was mainly composed by guitarist/keyboard player Pedro Paixão and was not very well received by metal critics.

-Darkness and Hope and The Antidote (2001–2005)
+More rock-oriented era (2001–2005)

 Darkness and Hope was released in 2001 and was produced by Hiili Hiilesmaa, producer of Sentenced and HIM.
 The album reached 79th on German charts and special editions included covers of Madredeus, Ozzy Osbourne's "Mr. Crowley" and Joy Division's "Love Will Tear Us Apart".
 "Nocturna" was released as a single and music video.

 In 2003, the band released The Antidote, with Niclas Etelävuori from Amorphis playing as a session musician on the bass guitar, as Sérgio Crestana left the band earlier that year.
 The album was released with a book with the same title written by Portuguese writer José Luís Peixoto.
 Both the CD and book share the same concept and story and each song in the CD is sister to a chapter in the book that enhances the story in the lyrics.
 "Everything Invaded" was released as a single and music video.
 After the album's recording, Moonspell hired Aires Pereira as a touring bass player.
 The band toured extensively around the world, playing at Rock in Rio Lisbon in 2004, a concert that brought them to more mainstream attention in Portugal.

 During 2003 the band recorded a cover of the jazz standard "I'll See You in My Dreams" for the soundtrack of the Portuguese short zombie horror film of the same name.
 There is an official music video which was filmed in one day during the production of the short and under a €2,000 budget.
 The song was also issued as a single in 2004, featuring the full and edited versions.